4W4I5/Semester-5-Notes/DB/DB 22 August, 2023.md

 # Introduction
 ## Data:
-Known facts with specific meaning or interpolation
+Known facts with specific meaning or interpolation while **information** is a precise, understandable and specific representation of data
 - ### Terminology
 	- Volume == amount
 	- Velocity == speed